wpater/cz-conventional-changelog-for-jira/README.md

 ## Features

-- Works seamlessly with semantic-release 🚀
+- 🚀 Works seamlessly with semantic-release, commitlint and other conventional-commit tools
-- Works seamlessly with Jira smart commits
+- 🌊 Works seamlessly with the JIRA workflow
-- Automatically detects the Jira issue from the branch name
+- 🤖 Automatically detects the JIRA issue from the branch name

 ## Quickstart